csbridge/turkey-21-website/templates/en/resources/general-info.md

 ### Requirements for the Course

 1. An internet connection strong enough to stream video.
 2. **Video conferencing software** to participate in lecture, office hours, section, and social activities.
 We will be using Zoom for most of the program-related activities where we are online together.
-You can download the latest versino of the Zoom Client for Meetings [here](https://zoom.us/download)
+You can download the latest version of the Zoom Client for Meetings [here](https://zoom.us/download)
 3. The **PyCharm development environment** to complete assignments.
 Installation instructions are [here](install.html).
 4. A love of learning and an interest in getting to know other high school students in Turkey!